Women's Adventure Travels

 Zion National Park

-Say WAT – Zion National Park is located in southwestern Utah near the town of Springdale.
+Say WAT – Zion National Park is located in southwestern Utah near Springdale.
 Established in late 1919, it was Utah’s first national park.

 Park Points